 Morton’s neuroma is a painful condition affecting the ball of the foot in the middle toes because of a swollen nerve.
 It can occur in your second, third, and fourth toes.
-It is the most common neuroma of the foot that causes swelling because of irritation and compression of tissue.
+Morton’s neuroma is the most common neuroma of the foot, which causes swelling because of irritation and compression of tissue.
 But despite the name, many sources do not call it a true tumor.

 Morton’s neuroma is most common in middle-aged people (ages 45 to 65).
 And most occurrences are in women who wear tight-fitting and high-heeled shoes that ends in the entrapment of a nerve leading to the toes.

 Although you can have fleeting comfort by removing your shoe, the tough challenge is how you can subdue pain the moment you step back into action to carry out your daily tasks.
 Because the damage will make your toes feel they are always stepping on a pebble.
 And there’s a shooting pain in the ball of your foot and numbness in your toes.